waterseeker/js-rest-api/README.md

 # js-rest-api
+To run the app locally:
+    1. Navigate to the root and run npm install.
+    2. Navigate to the /client folder and run npm install
+    3. From the root, run npm run dev.
+This should start the backend server on port 3000 and you should see the frontend app running at localhost:4200.

 This is an exercise in creating a node/express API that has grown out of a code challenge for a job application.
 Basic instructions were to create a RESTful API using node/express with no frontend.
 There are Users and Articles.